apache/phoenix-site/site/source/src/site/markdown/secondary_indexing.md

 # Performance
 We track secondary index performance via our [performance framework](http://phoenix-bin.github.io/client/performance/latest.htm).
 This is a generic test of performance based on defaults - your results will vary based on hardware specs as well as you individual configuration.

 That said, we have seen secondary indexing (both immutable and mutable) go as quickly as < 2x the regular write path on a small, (3 node) desktop-based cluster.
-This is actually a phenomenal as we have to write to multiple tables as well as build the index update.
+This is actually pretty reasonable as we have to write to multiple tables as well as build the index update.

 # Resources
 There have been several presentations given on how secondary indexing works in Phoenix that have a more in-depth look at how indexing works (with pretty pictures!):